Two of the most common finishes on hardwood are wood oil and varnish. Both finishes offer glossy protection, but what’s the difference between them?

-Varnish protects wood better than wood oil.
-That’s because varnish doesn’t penetrate wood like wood oil does.
-Since the varnish doesn’t penetrate as much, there is more varnish on the top layer of the wood.
-More varnish on the wood equals more protection against moisture, dents, scratches, and blemishes.
+Varnish protects wood better than wood oil because doesn’t penetrate wood as deeply.
+Since it doesn’t penetrate as much, there is more varnish on the top layer of the wood.
+This equals more protection against moisture, dents, scratches, and blemishes.

-Since wood oil penetrates wood deeply, there is less wood oil on the top of the wood and more wood oil inside the wood.
-Since there isn’t much wood oil over the wood, the wood oil won’t protect the wood as varnish does.
+Since wood oil penetrates wood deeply, there is less on the top of the wood and more inside the wood.
+Since there isn’t much wood oil over the wood, the finish won’t protect the wood as good.

-Both wood oil and varnish offer impressive moisture-resistance qualities.
+Both finishes offer impressive moisture-resistance qualities.
 However, varnish remains water-resistant for years while wood oil begins to allow moisture to seep in after a year.

-Since there isn’t much wood oil on the top of the wood, the wood oil will wear off due to friction and moisture.
+Since there isn’t much wood oil on the top of the wood, it will wear off due to friction and moisture.

 Varnish dries faster than wood oil.
-Dried additives in the varnish make the varnish coat evaporate and dry quicker.
+That’s because it has dry additives in the formula and a thinner flow.

-Also, varnish is often thinner or lighter than wood oil.
 The thicker the finish, the longer it will take to dry.
-Since wood oil is thicker than varnish, it will take longer to dry.
+Since wood oil is thicker, it will take longer to dry.

 Purpose and Use

 Varnish is often used to cover stains and finishes on wood.
-This is because varnish doesn’t penetrate deeply so it wouldn’t be repelled by the stain underneath.
-Also, varnish is a clear film that will enhance the wood stain’s color.
+This is because it doesn’t penetrate deeply so it wouldn’t be repelled by the stain underneath.
+Also, it is a clear film that will enhance the wood stain’s color.

 The Price Tag